nguforche/MEgbm/README.md

 > devtools::install_github("nguforche/MEgbm")
 ```
 ## Status
-Package is still very experimental
+Package is still very experimental and not for public use!